Select your language

 As a general rule, no student financial aid will be granted after the 5th major-specific semester unless the student has provided evidence attesting to achievement of his/her normal academic proficiency level by that date.
 The exact provisions are set forth in Section 48 subsection (1) BAföG (German Student Financial Assistance Program).
 Evidence attesting to normal academic performance is provided by Form 5, which is issued by the BAföG eligibility reviser (a full-time faculty member).
 Presentation of this FORM IS MANDATORY to be considered eligible for BAföG student assistance beginning in the 5th major-specific semester.

 Example: Students for whom the 2020 Spring Term was their fourth major-specific semester are actually required to submit your academic achievement records attesting to having achieved the normal academic proficiency level for four semesters by the end of their 4th semester in order to be considered eligible for BAföG funding in their 5th semester, i.e., the 2020/2021 Fall Term.
-However, it is now possible to postpone submission of their Certificate of Academic Achievement (Leistungsbescheinigung) by three semesters.
-Hence, it is sufficient for students to prove that they have achieved their normal academic proficiency level required in four semesters by the end of the 2021/2022 Fall Term, even though in our example case the 2021/2022 Fall Term is already the 7th semester.
-This means that students are granted an additional three semesters to achieve their normal academic proficiency level expected for four semesters.
+However, it is now possible to postpone submission of their Certificate of Academic Achievement (Leistungsbescheinigung) by four semesters.
+Hence, it is sufficient for students to prove that they have achieved their normal academic proficiency level required in four semesters by the end of the 2022 Spring Term, even though in our example case the 2022 Spring Term is already the 8th semester.
+This means that students are granted an additional four semesters to achieve their normal academic proficiency level expected for four semesters.

 So what to do if the certificate of achievement is not issued?